logseq/docs/pages/User configuration.md

 type:: [[Feature]]
-description:: Users can configure logseq with a number of files. platform:: [[All Platforms]] for config files except for custom.js and global config
+description:: Users can configure logseq with a number of files. platform:: [[All Platforms]] except for custom.js and global config

 - ## Usage
 	- Configure Logseq with either a local configuration or a global configuration.